-Rolling a material above its recrystallization temperature breaks apart the old grain structure and reforms a new one.
+Rolling a metal above its recrystallization temperature breaks apart the old grain structure and reforms a new one.
 Grain boundaries are destroyed and new tougher ones are formed, along with a more uniform grain structure.
-Rolling pushes material, closing up vacancies and cavities within the metal.
+Metal rolling pushes material, closing up vacancies and cavities within the metal.
 In addition, hot rolling breaks up inclusions and distributes their material throughout the work.

 It should be apparent that the advantages of metal forming are not just in the creation of useful geometric forms but also in the creation of desired material properties as well.
-Cold forming processes as discussed earlier, are useful for imparting strength and favorable grain orientation.
-Since metal forming effects grain orientation, a part can be formed in a way as to create grains oriented in a direction such that they give directional strength to a part useful in that parts specific orientation.
+Cold rolling processes as discussed earlier, are useful for imparting strength and favorable grain orientation.
+Since metal rolling affects grain orientation, a part can be rolled in a way as to create grains oriented in a direction such that they give directional strength to a part useful to that part's specific application.
 An example of this can be the difference in grain structure between the threads of a machined bolt and a rolled bolt.
-The favorable grain orientation of the cold rolled bolt will give it directional strength beneficial to that parts application.
+The favorable grain orientation of the cold rolled bolt will give it directional strength beneficial to its application.

-Metal rolling operations can produce a wide range of different formed products.
+Metal rolling manufacturing can produce a wide range of different products.
 The width of rolled work can be as much as several meters, or narrower than a thousandth of an inch.
-Metal forming manufacture also creates rolled work over a wide range of thicknesses.
+Metal rolling manufacture also creates rolled work over a wide range of thicknesses.
 Metal plates for some boilers may be rolled to a thickness of 12 inches, while foil for wrapping cigarettes and candy can be .0003 inches thick.
-Rolls used in metal forming are of various sizes and geometries.
-In flat rolling industrial manufacture, the rolls may typically be 24 to 54 inches in diameter.
-In some rolling operations, in the forming of very thin work, the rolls can be as small as 1/4 inch.
+Rolls used in metal rolling are of various sizes and geometries.
+In flat rolling processes, during industrial manufacture, the rolls may typically be 24 to 54 inches in diameter.
+In some metal rolling operations, in the forming of very thin work, the rolls can be as small as 1/4 inch.

-Rolls are subject to extreme operating conditions including, tremendous forces, bending moments, thermal stresses, and wear.
+Rolls are subject to extreme operating conditions during the metal rolling process.
+Conditions include, tremendous forces, bending moments, thermal stresses, and wear.
 Roll materials are selected for strength, rigidity, and wear resistance.
-Roll materials vary dependent upon the specific forming process.
+Roll materials vary dependent upon the specific metal rolling process.
 Common roll materials are cast iron, cast steel, and forged steel.
 Forged rolls are stronger and more rigid than cast rolls but are more difficult to manufacture.
-In some industrial forming processes rolls are made from nickel steel or molybdenum steel alloys.
+In industrial metal manufacturing processes, rolls are commonly made from nickel steel or molybdenum steel alloys.
 With metal rolling operations of certain materials, rolls made of tungsten carbide can provide extreme resistance to deflection.

 To solve this problem in industrial metal rolling manufacture, the rolls are often ground so that they are thicker towards the center in such a way as to exactly offset the deflection that will occur during the process.
 This extra thickness is called camber.

 The camber that must be ground into a roll is very specific to a particular work width, material, and force load.
 A roll must usually be manufactured for only one metal rolling process.
-In some industrial forming operations rolls are given temporary camber by applying forces through their bearings.
+In some industrial metal rolling processes, rolls are given temporary camber by applying forces through their bearings.
 Another way that rolls deflect is by the shortening of their radius along the contact of the work.
 In other words, they flatten like a tire on a car might.
-This type of deflection is important to consider in manufacturing practice, as it will effect roll radius calculations and friction.
+This type of deflection is important to consider in manufacturing practice, as it will affect roll radius calculations and friction.

 Defects In Metal Rolling

 A wide variety of defects are possible in metal rolling manufacture.
 Surface defects commonly occur due to impurities in the material, scale, rust, or dirt.
 Adequate surface preparation prior to the metal rolling operation can help avoid these.
 Most serious internal defects are caused by improper material distribution in the final product.
-Defects such as edge cracks, center cracks, and wavy edges, are all common when metal forming by this method.
+Defects such as edge cracks, center cracks, and wavy edges, are all common with this method of metal manufacturing.

 Often times a sheet is not defective, it is just not flat enough.
 In sheet metal industrial practice, a sheet may be passed through a series of leveling rolls that flex the sheet in opposite directions to flatten it.
 Another interesting defect that can occur in flat rolling is alligatoring, where the work being rolled actually splits in two during the process.
 The two parts of the work material travel in opposite directions relative to their respective rolls.

 In metal forming industry, rolls themselves do not function in isolation.
-In a metal rolling process, rolls stands, bearings, housing, motors, and other mechanical equipment are all a necessary part of the manufacturing operation.
+In a metal rolling process, rolls, stands, bearings, housing, motors, and other mechanical equipment are all a necessary part of the manufacturing operation.
 The place where all the equipment for metal rolling manufacture is set up is called a rolling mill.
 Rolling mills often vary in the type, number, and position of rolls.
-Rolling mill arrangements commonly used in manufacturing industry today include the two high mill, the three high mill, the four high mill, the cluster mill, and the tandem rolling mill.
+Rolling mill arrangements commonly used in manufacturing industry today include the two high mill, the two high reversing mill, the three high mill, the four high mill, the cluster mill, and the tandem rolling mill.

 In the two high reversing mill the direction of spin of the rolls can be reversed.
 This enables the work to travel through in one direction, then back through in the other direction.
 A series of reductions can be made using the same set of rolls, by passing the work back and forth.
 Disadvantages of the two high reversing mill include the mechanical requirements and power to constantly overcome and reverse the angular momentum of the rolls.